Gladue principles

 • whether the community or other resources can and should provide support to ensure a successful release

-You can tell the judge about this in a Gladue submission or a Gladue report (see below).
+You can tell the judge about this in a Gladue submission or a Gladue report.

 The judge might order or receive the following information to guide their decision: